-Although Google Play Books and Kindle are probably the best-known distribution services, you have a myriad of other options… Here are just a few of the popular ebook reader and distribution platforms.
+Although Google Play Books and Kindle are probably the best-known distribution services, you have myriad other options… Here are just a few of the popular ebook reader and distribution platforms.

 Aldiko Ebook Reader

-Aldiko is an ebook reader application that features cross-platform compatibility, with all the power and usability that you’d expect.
-You can adjust the look and “feel” of your reading experience, you can also easily manage your book collecting impulses via digital bookshelves.
+Aldiko is an ebook reader application that features cross-platform compatibility with all the power and usability you expect.
+You can adjust the look and “feel” of your reading experience and easily manage your book-collecting impulses via digital bookshelves.

-And, if you’re not already convinced to try this ebook app, just take a look at the “public domain” listings.
-Then, take a look at how easy it is to add books from your local library or book catalog.
-Beyond the form, function and compatibility, they’ve been featured in The New York Times, The Huffington Post, The Independent and Publishers Weekly, with more than 30 million readers using this app to read the range of free books, bestselling ebooks, new releases, etc.
+And, if you’re not already convinced to try this ebook app, look at the “public domain” listings.
+Then, look at how easy it is to add books from your local library or book catalog.
+Beyond the form, function, and compatibility, they’ve been featured in The New York Times, The Huffington Post, The Independent, and Publishers Weekly, with more than 30 million readers using this app to read the range of free books, bestselling ebooks, new releases, etc.